Black Swan Records

 Black Swan Records was an American jazz and blues record label founded in 1921 in Harlem, New York.
 It was the first widely distributed label to be owned, operated, and marketed to African Americans.
-(Broome Special Phonograph Records was the first to be owned and operated by African Americans).
-Black Swan was established to give African Americans a label that would give them more creative liberties.
-Black Swan was revived in the 1990s for CD reissues of historic jazz and blues recordings.
+Founded by Harry Pace with W.C.
+Handy, Black Swan Records was established to give African Americans more creative liberties.
+Black Swan was revived in the 1990s for CD reissues of its historic jazz and blues recordings.